 Hummus is a traditional Mideastern dish made from garbanzo beans (also known as chick peas or ceci in Italy).
 Make this in seconds using organic canned beans as an easy starting ingredient or experiment with Bob’s Red Mill Garbanzo and Garbanzo Bean flour.
 Or, for those of us wanting complete grass roots control, buy dried garbanzo beans and allow to sprout for a day as described below.
 Then cook them before making this recipe.

 1 16 oz can of chickpeas or garbanzo beans

-OR 1 Cup dried organic garbanzo beans plus 1 Tbs lemon juice
+OR 1 cup dried organic garbanzo beans plus 1 tablespoon lemon juice (more nutritious)

 2 cloves garlic, crushed

 parsley and paprika as garnish

 1. START HERE IF USING DRIED BEANS: Wash the beans in water and then place in a bowl.

 2. Add lemon juice and cover the beans with water.
 Soak overnight in a warm place.

 3. The next day, drain the water. (note: at this point they can be used, however their natural enzymes are MUCH more effective if you also take the next step)